 In-flight demonstration implementation

-Some simple in-flight strategies can eliminate manual tubing adjustments in-flight or other actions that require significant dexterity, or could risk leaking fluids into the cabin environment. (show talent making manual tubing adjustments) For example, to pressure multiple source vials simultaneously, use a custom-machined pressure manifold that consists of a partially hollowed and tapped cylinder to which a needle is adapted.
+Some simple design strategies can eliminate the need for manual tubing adjustments in-flight or other actions that require significant dexterity {Comment: latter part of sentence is redundant -- see 5.4}. (show talent making manual tubing adjustments) For example, to pressure multiple source vials simultaneously, use a custom-machined pressure manifold, consisting of a hollowed-out cylinder adapted to an inlet needle and multiple outlet tubings.

 Shots: